-s.
-Income Taxes:
+R. Income Taxes

-The Company accounts for income taxes in accordance with ASC Topic 740 ("ASC 740"), using the liability method whereby deferred tax assets and liability account balances are determined based on the differences between financial reporting and the tax basis for assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
+The Company accounts for income taxes in accordance with ASC 740, Income Taxes ("ASC 740"), using the liability method whereby deferred tax assets and liability account balances are determined based on the differences between financial reporting and the tax basis for assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 The Company provides a valuation allowance, if necessary, to reduce deferred tax assets to the amounts that are more likely-than-not to be realized.
-As of December 31, 2021 and 2020, the Company recorded a full valuation allowance against its deferred tax assets.
+As of December 31, 2023 and 2022, the Company recorded a full valuation allowance against its deferred tax assets.

 The Company applies a more-likely-than-not recognition threshold to uncertain tax positions based on the technical merits of the income tax positions taken.
 The Company does not recognize a tax benefit unless it is more likely than not that the tax position will be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit that is recorded for these positions is measured at the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
-As of December 31, 2021 and 2020, no liability for unrecognized tax benefits was recorded due to immateriality.
+As of December 31, 2023 and 2022, no liability for unrecognized tax benefits was recorded due to immateriality.

-t.
-Net Loss Per Share Attributable to Ordinary Shareholders
+S. Net Loss Per Share Attributable to Ordinary Shareholders

 The Company's basic net loss per share is calculated by dividing net loss attributable to ordinary shareholders by the weighted-average number of shares of ordinary shares outstanding for the period, without consideration of potentially dilutive securities.
 The diluted net loss per share is calculated by giving effect to all potentially dilutive securities outstanding for the period using the treasury shares method or the if-converted method based on the nature of such securities.

 Diluted net loss per share is the same as basic net loss per share since the effects of potentially dilutive shares of ordinary shares are anti-dilutive in all periods presented.
-The potentially dilutive options to purchase ordinary shares and RSUs that were excluded from the computation amounted to 6,302,344, 5,909,263, and 4,684,239, for the years ended December 31, 2021, 2020 and 2019, respectively, because including them would have been anti-dilutive.
-The Company's Convertible preferred shares were also excluded from the computation and amounted to 26,440,239 shares for each of the years ended December 31, 2020 and 2019.
+The potentially dilutive options to purchase ordinary shares and RSUs that were excluded from the computation amounted to 4,294,853, 4,617,018 and 6,302,344, for the years ended December 31, 2023, 2022, and 2021, respectively, because including them would have been anti-dilutive.
+The Founder's share is not a participating security and therefore excluded from the net loss per share.